wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-5!

+-   !begin-bullet!
--   Makes many improvements to documentation:
+    Makes many improvements to documentation:
     !begin-bullets-6!
+    -   !begin-bullet!
-    -   All tidiers now have example code demonstrating usage in their documentation.
+        All tidiers now have example code demonstrating usage in their documentation.
 Tidiers for base packages as well as selected others also include sample code for visualization of results with ggplot2.
+        !end-bullet!
+    -   !begin-bullet!
-    -   Code examples in the documentation largely now follow consistent style---these changes were made largely to reflect the tidyverse style guide, addressing spacing, object naming, and commenting, among other things.
+        Code examples in the documentation largely now follow consistent style---these changes were made largely to reflect the tidyverse style guide, addressing spacing, object naming, and commenting, among other things.
+        !end-bullet!
+    -   !begin-bullet!
-    -   Examples previously marked with `\dontrun` or `\donttest` have been workshopped to run reliably.
+        Examples previously marked with `\dontrun` or `\donttest` have been workshopped to run reliably.
+        !end-bullet!

     !end-bullets-6!
+    !end-bullet!
+-   !begin-bullet!
--   Clarifies errors and warnings for deprecated and unmaintained tidiers.
+    Clarifies errors and warnings for deprecated and unmaintained tidiers.
+    !end-bullet!
+-   !begin-bullet!
--   Ensures that tidiers are placed in files named according to the model-supplying package rather than the model object class for easier navigability of the source code.
+    Ensures that tidiers are placed in files named according to the model-supplying package rather than the model object class for easier navigability of the source code.
+    !end-bullet!

 !end-bullets-5!